 - Uday and Qusay Hussein were a merger of the second and third category.

 - Che Guevara's body was put on display for citizens to come and see for days after he was executed.

 - The bodies or skeletons of human oddities (like giants or midgets) were in great demand for private and academic museums of medicine in the 18th and 19th centuries.

-- After Benito Mussolini's fascist government fell, he was executed (just a few days, coincidentally, before the death of Adolf Hitler) and not just put on display, but dragged by the ankles from a moving car Achilles-style for everyone to see.
+- After Benito Mussolini's Fascist government fell in April 1945, he was executed (just a few days, coincidentally, before the death of Adolf Hitler) and not just put on display, but dragged by the ankles from a moving car Achilles-style for everyone to see.

-- He was finally left, with his mistress Clara "Claretta" Petacci and a brace of Fascist bigwigs who'd been executed at the same time, hung upside down at a gas station, to be spat upon by passerby and pecked by crows.
+- He was finally left, with his mistress Clara "Claretta" Petacci and a brace of Fascist bigwigs who'd been executed at the same time, hung upside down at a gas station in downtown Milan, to be spat upon by passerby and pecked by crows.
 The bodies were eventually taken down and buried, but it was years before their families could safely claim either cadaver.

 - When Richard, the Duke of York, died in battle while trying to claim the English throne, Margaret of Anjou, the current king Henry VI's queen and his de facto regent, not only had his head displayed on the walls of the city of York, but in an ironic twist had a paper crown placed on it.